Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Implications for AI research and AI-based tools

-Check-worthy document detection may be considered as related to a more generic task of~credibility indicators assessment.
-Credibility indicators (e.g., credibility signals proposed by \href{https://credweb.org/}{W3C Credible Web Community Group}) would similarly help fact-checkers (as well as other media professionals) to pre-screen the document and decide whether to proceed with the manual in-depth investigation to determine the necessity to fact-check it.
+For an AI solution to assist the fact-checkers, it needs to target sources relevant for them, consider criteria that are typically used by fact-checkers when they decide what to fact-check, and provide a means of justification/explanation of the selection of the check-worthy documents.
+The last two points can be facilitated by a related, more generic task of~\textit{credibility assessment}.
+Credibility signals (e.g., ones proposed by W3C Credible Web Community Group\footnote{\url{https://credweb.org/}}) would help fact-checkers (as well as other media professionals) to pre-screen the document and decide whether to proceed with the manual in-depth investigation to determine the necessity to fact-check it.
 Such a tool would speed up fact-checkers' comprehension of the online content.
-To detect such indicators, a wide variety of techniques may be used, from a simple lookup in whitelists/blacklists, through the automatic check of pre-defined credibility criteria (e.g., presence of an author's name, the known editorial board of a newspaper, etc.) up to advanced ML/NLP models.
+To detect such indicators, a wide variety of techniques may be used, from a simple lookup in whitelists/blacklists, through the automatic check of predefined credibility criteria (e.g., presence of an author's name, the known editorial board of a newspaper, etc.) up to advanced ML/NLP models.
 These would, for example, classify typographical and stylistic characteristics reflecting psychological features influencing the reader's sentiment, detect the use of logical fallacies, or classify the leaning (bias) of the text~\cite{martino_semeval-2020_2020, dhoju_differences_2019}.
-The detected check-worthiness of documents can serve as one of the indicators if the detection also considers their potential harmfulness or their expected impact on society (see, e.g.,~\cite{alam_fighting_2021}), which are the aspects usually considered by the fact-checkers (see Fig.~\ref{fig:selection}).
+With the recent advancements of generative AI, namely large language models (LLMs), and their uptake for evaluation of various aspects of texts, such as text quality~\cite{hada-etal-2024-metal} or level of personalization~\cite{wang2023automated-evaluation, zugecova-etal-2025-evaluation}, the use of LLMs for credibility signals detection is also being researched, as discussed in a recent survey by~\citet{srba2024credsignals-survey}.
+One such example is the work of~\citet{leite2024llm-credsignals} which employed LLMs to detect 19 signals, such as the presence of bias, use of polarizing language, etc. The detected check-worthiness of documents can serve as one of the indicators if the detection also considers their potential harmfulness or their expected impact on society (see, e.g.,~\cite{alam_fighting_2021}), which are the aspects usually considered by the fact-checkers (see Fig.~\ref{fig:selection}).